hugonin/dojo-app/README.md

 # Dojo App

-> Dojo App is a project management website built with React and Firebas.
+> Dojo App is a project management website built with React and Firebase.
 It allows users to collaborate on projects, chat with each other

 ## Table of contents